-The new members, who will serve on the Assiniboine Hospital Administration Committee, a re Mayor S. A. Magnacca of Brandon, Mayor Ed.
+New patients treated by the various departments were as follows: Physiotherapy, 2,074; Occupational Therapy, 1,526; Speech Therapy, 218; Social Service, 966. serve on the Assimboine Hospital Administration Committee, a re Mayor S. A. Magnacca of Brandon, Mayor Ed.
 Dow of Boissevain and Roy K. Armstrong of Brandon, a past district governor of the Rotary Club and a man well known in community affairs.